Managing Hazardous Waste

 UWED Notification and Reporting System

-File your Notifications of Intent, Annual Reports, and Export Notifications.
+File your NOIs, Annual Reports, and Export Notifications.

-The Department of Toxic Substances Control (DTSC) regulates and enforces the hazardous waste control laws and regulations in California, and the Department of Resources Recycling and Recovery (CalRecycle) manages the Covered Electronic Waste (CEW) Recycling Program that was established pursuant to the Electronic waste Recycling Act of 2003.
+DTSC regulates and enforces the hazardous waste control laws and regulations in California.
+The Department of Resources Recycling and Recovery (CalRecycle) manages the Covered Electronic Waste (CEW) Recycling Program that was established with the Electronic Waste Recycling Act of 2003.

 California CalRecycle LogoCalRecycle’s CEW Recycling Program